Circle of Fifths

 Counterclockwise - Perfect Fourths

-• From C major, you move to F major, which has one flat (Bb).
-The notes in the F major scale are F, G, A , Bb, C, D, E.
+• From C major, moving counterclockwise brings you to F major, which has one flat (Bb).
+The notes in the F major scale are F, G, A, Bb, C, D, E..

-• From F major, you move to Bb major, which has two flats (Bb, Eb).
-The notes in the Bb major scale are Bb, C, D, Eb, G, A.
+• From F major, moving counterclockwise brings you to Bb major, which has two flats (Bb, Eb).
+The notes in the Bb major scale are Bb, C, D, Eb, F, G, A.

 Back to Music Theory Back To Top